 Mild or Short-Term Problems

 Some stomach upsets have mild or short-term symptoms, which don't necessitate medical treatment.
 For example, indigestion -- also referred to as dyspepsia -- can cause feelings of extreme fullness after eating or burning or pain in the upper abdomen.
 Indigestion could be caused by a more serious medical condition, such as an ulcer or cancer, but the pain doesn't necessarily have a cause; this is known as functional dyspepsia.
 Foodborne illness can also cause nausea, vomiting and other stomach pain after eating, depending on which bacteria sickened you.
 According to the Food and Drug Administration, this illness strikes about one in six Americans per year.
-Although foodborne illness -- also known as food poisoning -- can be serious in the very young, very elderly or those with weakened immune systems, many cases pass in 48 hours.
+Although foodborne illness -- also known as food poisoning -- can be serious in young children and older adults or those with weakened immune systems, many cases pass in 48 hours.

 Moderate or Long-Term Issues